Terms and Conditions

 Intended use of advice and guidance

 The National Cyber Security Centre (the NCSC) provides advice and assistance on cybersecurity in support of the Government of the United Kingdom, the armed forces of the Crown, and other persons and organisations, in each case in accordance with its functions under the Intelligence Services Act 1994.
-Unless otherwise indicated, the advice and guidance material hosted on this website is provided and intended for use by this audience, and is published on this website in order that the intended recipients can have easy access to the material.
+Unless otherwise indicated, the advice and guidance material hosted on the web services is provided and intended for use by this audience, and is published on the web services in order that the intended recipients can have easy access to the material.

-The material on this website is, unless stated otherwise, subject to Crown copyright.
-Unless we indicate that certain Crown copyright content may be available for use under a different arrangement, you may use or reuse the content published on this website without prior permission but must adhere to and accept the terms of the Open Government Licence for public sector information.
+The material on the web services is, unless stated otherwise, subject to Crown copyright.
+Unless we indicate that certain Crown copyright content may be available for use under a different arrangement, you may use or reuse the content published on the web services without prior permission but must adhere to and accept the terms of the Open Government Licence for public sector information.
 You must acknowledge the source of the content and include a link to the Open Government Licence wherever possible.
 Authorisation to reproduce a third party’s copyright material must be obtained from the copyright holders concerned.

-You are not permitted to use logos displayed on this website under the terms of the Open Government Licence, and so requests for permission to use logos should be directed to the Press Office using the Contact Us form.
+You are not permitted to use logos displayed on the web services under the terms of the Open Government Licence, and so requests for permission to use logos should be directed to the Press Office using the Contact Us form.
 Please tell us how and why you wish to use the logo, and include your name, address, telephone and fax numbers and your email address with your request.

-The NCSC encourages users to establish hypertext links to this website, however we don’t give you permission to suggest that your website is associated with, or endorsed by, the NCSC.
+The NCSC encourages users to establish hypertext links to the web services, however we don’t give you permission to suggest that your website is associated with, or endorsed by, the NCSC.

-Where this website contains links to other websites then these links are provided for your information only.
+Where the web services contain links to other websites then these links are provided for your information only.
 Unless explicitly stated, linking should not be taken as endorsement of any kind.
 We have no control over the contents of those sites or resources, and accept no responsibility for them or for any loss or damage that may arise from your use of them.
 Where third parties reproduce our information on websites or applications, those applications or websites may use versions of our information that has been edited or cached.
-The most up-to-date version of our information will always be that available on this website.
+The most up-to-date version of our information will always be that available on the web services.
 We don’t provide any guarantees, conditions or warranties as to the accuracy of any such third party products and do not accept liability for loss or damage incurred by users of such third party products under any circumstances.

-Whilst we check and test material at all stages of production, you must take your own precautions to ensure that the processes which you employ for accessing this website do not expose you to the risk of viruses, malicious computer code or other forms of interference which may damage your own computer system.
+Whilst we check and test material at all stages of production, you must take your own precautions to ensure that the processes which you employ for accessing the web services do not expose you to the risk of viruses, malicious computer code or other forms of interference which may damage your own computer system.
 It is always wise for you to run an anti-virus program on all material downloaded from the Internet.
-We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this website.
+We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from the web services.

 The NCSC blog